luchob/sonarcloud/README.md

 # Configuration

-The JaCoCo and the Sonar scanner are imported:
+The JaCoCo and the Sonar scanner are imported (please check for newer version of the Sonarqube plugin):

 ```
 plugins {